Curious George Flies a Kite: Criticism and legacy

 Daniel Greenstone, in an article published in the Journal of Social History, remarks on the book's placement in the series' publication history.
 It is the fifth in the series; the first three, in which George is kidnapped from Africa, taken to America, and engages in exciting and dangerous adventures, were written with an educational philosophy in which children (especially boys) were taught to be courageous and face dangers head-on, with "pluck".
 Given the authors' background (Margret and H. A. Rey were German Jews who fled the Nazis and escaped to Spain by bicycle, and then made their way to the United States), and the relatively old-fashioned educational attitudes of Europe in comparison to the US, this makes sense, according to Greenstone, but by the time of the fourth book (Curious George Gets a Medal, 1957), the authors were being more careful: George still has an adventure outside, but he only ventures out to clean up a mess he made, and his adventure prompts suspense, not fun and excitement.
 In the kite adventure, published the next year, Greenstone sees "a decisive turning point": he argues that "the Reys ceded important aspects of creative control to the experts who made up the pediatric and educational establishment".
-The following George books have a more anxious central character who is more likely to stay at home.
+The following books have a more anxious central character who is more likely to stay at home.
 In Curious George Flies a Kite, the Man in the Yellow Hat warns George in the beginning of the story, and the adventures are "frightening, unsanctioned and unintentional": George is scared when the kite takes off with him.
-According to Greenstone, "The George stories have evolved from wild, vicarious thrills to a neutered, cautionary tale.
+According to Greenstone, "the George stories have evolved from wild, vicarious thrills to a neutered, cautionary tale.
 Even something as innocuous as flying a kite turns out to be fraught with danger.
 The story ends with George returning the kite, which he exchanges for a baby bunny.
 The last page shows George playing tamely with the bunny indoors".
 From then on, in the book series, George plays indoors.

 Greenstone notes another set of events that influenced the content and the very language of the George series: by the late 1950s the Dr. Seuss books were being published, with their simplified vocabulary to aid the teaching of phonics; at that time also the Soviet launch of the Sputnik satellite promoted doubts about America's education system.
 The Reys caught on, and the kite adventure has a vocabulary limited to 219 words.
 Margret Rey later acknowledged that this simplification had been a mistake.

 The book provided an image for the US Postal Service, which ran a series of stamps honoring children's books in 2013.